dingusdev/dingusppc/README.md

 While many other PowerPC emus exist (PearPC, Sheepshaver), none of them currently attempt emulation of PowerPC Macs accurately (except for QEMU).

 This program aims to not only improve upon what Sheepshaver, PearPC, and other PowerPC Mac emulators have done, but also to provide a better debugging environment.
-This currently is designed to work best with PowerPC Old World ROMs, including those of the Power Mac 6100, 7200, and G3 Beige.
+This currently is designed to work best with PowerPC NuBus and Old World ROMs, including those of the Power Mac 6100, 7200, and G3 Beige.

 ## Implemented Features

+Several machines have been implemented to varying degrees, like many Old World PowerPC Macs, early New World PowerPC Macs, and the Pippin.

 This emulator has a debugging environment, complete with a disassembler.
-We also have implemented enough to allow Open Firmware to boot, going so far as to allow audio playback of the boot-up jingles.

 ## How to Use

 This program currently uses the command prompt to work.

-There are a few command line arguments one must enter when starting the program.
+There are a few command line arguments one can enter when starting the program.

 ```
 -r, --realtime